cultural-impact-of-warfare

 Notable Ninja Weapons Beyond the Common Four

-While shuriken, kunai, ninjato, and bo staff are most famous, historical records reveal a wider array of specialist tools.
+While shuriken, kunai, ninjato, and bo staff are most famous, historical records reveal a wider array of specialist tools that expanded the ninja's tactical options.

 Makibishi (Caltrops)